zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 There are two modes of creation of a single table lookup for a chain of ONNX operations:

-- float mode: when the operation can be fused
+1. **float mode**: when the operation can be fused
-- mixed float/integer: when the ONNX operation needs to perform arithmetic operations
+1. **mixed float/integer**: when the ONNX operation needs to perform arithmetic operations

 Thus, `QuantizedOp` instances may need to quantize their inputs or the result of their computation, depending on their position in the graph.

 The `QuantizedOp` class provides a generic implementation of an ONNX operation, including the quantization of inputs and outputs, with the computation implemented in NumPy in `ops_impl.py`.
-It is possible to picture at the architecture of the `QuantizedOp` as the following structure:
+It is possible to picture the architecture of the `QuantizedOp` as the following structure:

 ![](../.gitbook/assets/image_4.png)